Skip to main content

 (b) Community reinforcement approach;

-(1) The physician assistant shall ensure that the patient receives instruction on the kit's use including, but not limited to, recognizing the signs and symptoms of overdose and calling 911 in an overdose situation.
+(1) The physician assistant shall ensure that the patient and, if possible, those residing with the patient, receive instruction on the overdose reversal drug's use including, but not limited to, recognizing the signs and symptoms of opioid overdose and calling 911 in an overdose situation.

-(2) The physician assistant shall offer the patient a new prescription for naloxone upon expiration or use of the old kit.
+(2) The physician assistant shall offer the patient a new prescription for an overdose reversal drug upon expiration or use.

 (3) The physician assistant shall be exempt from this requirement if the patient refuses the prescription.
-If the patient refuses the prescription the physician assistant shall provide the patient with information on where to obtain a kit without a prescription.
+If the patient refuses the prescription the physician assistant shall provide the patient with information on where to obtain overdose reversal drugs without a prescription.

-(G) In addition to paragraphs (A) to (F) of this rule, the physician assistant who provides OBOT using buprenorphine products shall comply with all of the following requirements:
+(F) In addition to paragraphs (A) to (E) of this rule, the physician assistant who provides OBOT using buprenorphine products shall comply with the following requirements:

-(1) The provision shall be in compliance with the United States food and drug administration approved "Risk Evaluation and Mitigation Strategy" for buprenorphine products, which can be found on the United States food and drug administration website at the following address: https://www.accessdata.fda.gov/scripts/cder/rems/index.cfm.
+(1) Treatment with a buprenorphine product must be in compliance with the United States food and drug administration approved "Risk Evaluation and Mitigation Strategy" for buprenorphine products, which can be found on the United States food and drug administration website at the following address: https://www,accessdata.fda.gov/scripts/cder/rems/index.cfm.
 With the exception of those conditions listed in paragraph (G)(2) of this rule, a physician assistant who treats opioid use disorder with a buprenorphine product shall only prescribe buprenorphine/naloxone combination products for use in OBOT.

-(2) The physician assistant shall prescribe buprenorphine without naloxone (buprenorphine mono-product) only in the following situations, and shall fully document the evidence for the decision to use buprenorphine mono-product in the medical record:
+(2) The physician assistant may prescribe buprenorphine without naloxone (buprenorphine mono-product) only in the following situations:

 (a) When a patient is pregnant or breast-feeding;